Get ready for some mat talk because Cheer is officially returning to Netflix for a second season!

 “It covers, I think, the first part up to where we get our season canceled and then picks back up with now we’re coming back in a COVID year, which was so hard with all the COVID rules and stuff,” Monica told J-14 exclusively ahead of the season 2 premiere.
 “It should be an exciting season 2.
 Definitely, you’ll get to see, obviously, your favorites from season 1 and you will definitely fall in love with some new people too.”

 The Emmy-winning docuseries first premiered on the streaming service in January 2020 and took viewers on an emotional journey of competition and family as breakout stars Gabi Butler, Morgan Simianer, Lexi Brumback, La’Darius Marshall, Mackenzie ‘Sherbs’ Sherburn and Austin Bayles all told their stories.
 After the show became a hit, fans had their fingers crossed for a second season.
 Then, in March 2020, COVID-19 derailed Navarro College’s cheer season.
 But, Coach Monica still fielded questions about the possibility of a season 2.

 “I’m always down.
-I think the whole world needs more Cheer in their live right now, but unfortunately, I really, honestly, don’t know,” she said.
-“So, I’m just going to enjoy today and continue to enjoy Season 1 and all of the glory we’ve gotten for it.”
+I think the whole world needs more Cheer in their live right now, but unfortunately, I really, honestly, don’t know,” she told Entertainment Tonight in August 2020.
+“So, I’m just going to enjoy today and continue to enjoy season 1 and all of the glory we’ve gotten for it.”

 Love J-14?
 Be sure to subscribe to our YouTube channel for fun, exclusive videos with your favorite stars.